SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 Duration: 0:30:00

 ### Core concepts
-Boomi builds, deploys and manage all the processes in a concept called **Atoms**, which is a lightweight Java application that is deployed on a host with Internet access.
+Boomi builds, deploys and manages all the processes in a concept called **Atoms**, which is a lightweight Java application that is deployed on a host with Internet access.
 Think of it as your single-tenant, single-node runtime engine.
 There are two deployment models for Atoms:

 1. **In-the-cloud deployment** (using Boomi Atom Cloud)
 1. **On-premise deployment** (using local Atom setup)